XULE is an expression syntax that allows the querying of XBRL reports and taxonomies using a XULE processor.

 The primary purpose of XULE is to provide a user friendly syntax to query and manipulate XBRL data.
-Unlike XBRL Formula XULE does not have the ability create facts or define new XBRL reports.
+Unlike XBRL Formula, XULE does not have the ability to create facts or define new XBRL reports.
 XULE has been primarily used to validate SEC filings as part of the DQC rules.
 The DQC rules are published in a XULE format.

-XULE is also used to query XBRL taxonomies and render them as open API schema’s, or as iXBRL forms.
+XULE is also used to query XBRL taxonomies and render them as open API schemas, or as iXBRL forms.

 XULE is syntax independent and will operate on XBRL reports published in JSON, iXBRL, CSV and XML formats.
 The language operates on an XBRL data model and ignores the XBRL syntax.
-For example XULE does not allow a user to query all the XML contexts in an XBRL report in an XML format.
+For example, XULE does not allow a user to query all the XML contexts in an XBRL report in an XML format.

 The XULE syntax has two distinct components.
 The first is factset selection and the second is taxonomy navigation.

 XULE allows a user to put these values into a set, list or dictionary and manipulate the filtered data.
 Because all of the data is in sets, lists or dictionaries, basic set manipulation can be performed on the data such as a union or intersection or complement.
-A XULE rule can search a factset not only using the aspects of a fact, but also the properties of the aspect.
+A XULE rule can search a factset not only using the characteristics of a fact, but also the properties of the dimension.
 For example, this allows a user to return all monetary concepts in a XBRL report, or all fact values with a debit balance.
-XULE also permits the evaluation of expressions between factsets such as Assets minus Current Assets to derive Non Current Assets.
+XULE also permits the evaluation of expressions between factsets, such as Assets minus Current Assets to derive Non Current Assets.

 XULE allows the navigation of XBRL networks across many taxonomies.
 This means XULE can compare relationships between taxonomies by combining taxonomy navigation with set manipulation features.
 For example, a rule can compare the structure of the company extension taxonomy against the US GAAP taxonomy.
 The resulting taxonomy relationship sets can then be combined with a factset to determine where values have been used.